Empowering Women for Gender Equity

 What We Do

 Agenda values participatory and transparent processes and provides opportunities for individual growth and development.
 We host quarterly feminist dialogues in Durban, Cape Town and Pretoria.
-Visit this page to see upcoming events near you.
+See the bottom of this page for upcoming events near you.

-Contributors are invited to write on the topic above from either a research or an activism perspective.
+Contributors are invited to submit manuscripts on the above topic from the point of view either of researchers or activists.
 Abstracts and contributions must be written in English and in a style accessible to a wide audience.
 Please submit abstracts to (Leverne...

 Introduction On 5 and 6 December 2018, the Centre for Human Rights at the University of Pretoria hosted a conference on the Decolonisation of International Law.
 Taking as its point of departure the view that there is a nexus between efforts to...

 Agenda Feminist Media and Women's & Gender Studies Department, Faculty of Arts, University of the Western Cape invite you to the launch of journal: Gender & Disability Date: Tuesday - 20th October 2015 Time: 12h00 – 14h00 Venue: HIVE, Arts...